sdearmond/arcgis-ddp-updatepageextent/README.md

 Installing the addin:

 To use this tool, you will need to have ESRI ArcMap version 10.0 or later installed.
-Double-click on the "ddp_updatepgextent.esri.addin" to install as a toolbar.
+Double-click on the "ddp_updatepgextent.esri.addin" to install as a tool you can place on a toolbar.
 (If you'd rather just check out the python code, it is provided in: python/arcgis_ddp_updatepageextent_addin.py)

 Adding the tool: